hsolrac/henrique-ch/README.md

 -  I’m currently working as a full stack developer
--  2022 Goals: Contribute more to Open Source projects and Learn and write about new technologies.
+-  2023 Goals: Contribute more to Open Source projects and Learn and write about new technologies(currently Golang).

 ### Connect with me: